Movie reviews I’ve written for movies released theatrically in 1964.

 Is this the greatest bond movie ever?

-Too much of my childhood to be objective.
+Too much a part of my childhood to be objective.

 For a remake, it’s pretty decent.